herbei/FK_Simulator/README.md

 For comparison, the C code takes about 0.6 seconds to run.

 IMPORTANT:
 The C code will not run for ALL combinations of NOBS and NPATHS.
 This is a limitation of the random number generator in CUDA (and possibly due to my weak coding ability).
+I will look into this further, but for now it seems that NOBS = 200 and NPATHS = 200 is the max.
+One could increase one variable and decrease the other and it the code will likely run OK.
+Apologies that this is too vague.

  I've included MATLAB code for plotting.